-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 the State in Certain Real Estate in the Unorganized Territory acquired by the State because of nonpayment of property tax.
+LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 the State in Certain Real Estate in the Unorganized Territory acquired by the State because of nonpayment of property tax.
 MRS submitted proposed amendment at PH to correct some of the amounts for one property.
-Available on line at: http://legislature.maine.gov/9710 147 109 5/12 5/19 An Act To Update References to the United States Internal Revenue Code of 1986 Contained in the Maine Revised Statutes and Amend Income Tax Modifications and the Maine Capital Investments Tax Credit Bill submitted by DAFS: The bill updates references to the United States Internal Revenue Code of 1986 contained in the Maine Revised Statutes.
-Title 36 to refer to the United States Internal Revenue Code of 1986 as amended through December 31, 2020, for tax years beginning on or after January 1, 2018 and for any prior tax year as specifically provided by the United States Internal Revenue Code of 1986, as amended.
+Available on line at: http://legislature.maine.gov/9710 147 109 5/12 5/19 Tax Modifications and the Maine Capital Investments Tax Credit Bill submitted by DAFS: The bill updates references to the United States Internal Revenue Code of 1986 contained in the Maine Revised Statutes, Title 36 to refer to the United States Internal Revenue Code of 1986 as amended through December 31, 2020, for tax years beginning on or after January 1, 2018 and for any prior tax year as specifically provided by the United States Internal Revenue Code of 1986, as amended.
 Sponsor indicated at PH that this bill is no longer needed because conformity was enacted in a prior budget bill.
 Sponsor requests ONTP.
-168 538 3/16 3/23 Guerin An Act To Provide a Tax Break for CONCEPT DRAFT: ONTP/ 100 3/10 Businesses That Employ People with Disabilities This bill proposes to provide a payroll tax cut for businesses that employ people with disabilities.
+168 538 3/16 3/23 Disabilities CONCEPT DRAFT: This bill proposes to provide a payroll tax cut for businesses that employ people with disabilities.
 SPONSOR PROPOSED AMENDMENT: Provides IT credit for employers who employ qualified disabled employees.
 Credit is equal to the difference between the wage paid and the subminimum wage that would have been allowed under federal law.
-OTPA 179 30 2/23 4/1 Kessler An Act To Exclude Energy Efficiency Improvements from Property Tax This bill: 1.
+ONTP/ OTPA 179 30 2/23 4/1 Kessler An Act To Exclude Energy Efficiency Improvements from Property Tax This bill: 1.
 Provides property tax exemptions for energy efficiency improvements and 2.
 Requires the Efficiency Maine Trust (EMT) to identify and make available and list such improvements.
-3. "Energy efficiency improvements" are improvements that A. meet or exceed federal "Energy Star" standards or similar EMT standards; or ΟΤΡΑ MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 MRS estimate Admin costs: 2 positions \$190,000 to \$210,000
+3. "Energy efficiency improvements" are improvements that A. meet or exceed federal "Energy Star" standards or similar EMT standards; or OTPA MRS estimate Admin costs: 2 positions \$190,000 to \$210,000 MRS estimate Admin costs: 2 positions \$190,000 to \$210,000